Table of Contents

 Cost of Loose Body Knee Surgery

-While the cost of loose body knee surgery will vary depending on a number of factors, it is typically a relatively affordable procedure (compared to other surgical procedures).
+While the cost of loose body knee surgery will vary depending on several factors, it is typically a relatively affordable procedure (compared to other surgical procedures).

 The average cost of knee surgeries overall is $18,975 ranging from $5,700 to over $23,000.
 That being said your out-of-pocket cost depends primarily on your insurance.
 Out-of-pocket loose body knee surgery generally costs patients between $2000 and $3000 out-of-pocket.

-However, this price can range depending on things like the surgeon’s fees, the hospital charges, and your insurance plan.
+However, this price can vary depending on things like the surgeon’s fees, the hospital charges, and your insurance plan.

 Overall, loose body knee surgery is a safe and effective procedure that can help to relieve pain and improve mobility.
 The average cost of the surgery is $18,975, but your out-of-pocket costs will depend on your insurance plan.